adikno/Flight-Simulator-Interpreter/README.md

 The interpreter supports both command-line input and file input.

-The interpreter will run until "exit" command is sent.
+The interpreter will run until the "exit" command is sent.

 The interpreter lexes the input, then parses it.
-In case the command and parameters are valid (according to the flightGear), they will be executed immediately test.txt contains valid script for flying the plane.
+If the command and parameters are valid (according to the flightGear), they will be executed immediately. test.txt contains a valid script for flying the plane.